Most Common Skin Cancer

 Melanoma is a type of skin cancer that arises from the pigment-producing cells in the skin, called melanocytes.
 Like with the NMSC discussed above, UV exposure is a significant risk factor for the development of melanoma.
 Other risk factors include light skin, red hair, tendency to burn, family history of melanoma, tanning bed use, immunosuppression, multiple nevi, and atypical nevi (moles).

 Unfortunately, the incidence of melanoma continues to rise and melanoma accounts for 90% of all skin cancer deaths.
 There are several different treatments for melanoma, including surgery, chemotherapy, and immunotherapy.
 Early stage melanoma is treated by surgical excision, but if not caught early enough melanoma can metastasize and cause death.
-The good news is melanoma is almost completely curable if caught early, so be sure to see a board certified dermatologist for routine skin examinations.
+The good news is melanoma is almost completely curable if caught early, so be sure to see a board-certified dermatologist for routine skin examinations.
+MOD Dermatology provides skin exams, melanoma, basal, and squamous cell carcinoma treatments to Omaha-based patients.